-- 27. The risk tolerance of the Fund is agreed with the Pensions committee, the investment team and independent advisor through the setting the investment beliefs, funding and investment objectives.
+- 27. The risk tolerance of the Fund is agreed with the Pension Fund Committee, the investment team and independent adviser through the setting of investment beliefs, funding and investment objectives.
 The Fund will only take sufficient risk in order to meet the target return set out in paragraph 19 of 6%. - 28.
-The fund is exposed to Investment, operational, governance and funding risks.
+The Fund is exposed to investment, operational, governance and funding risks.
 These risks are identified, measured, monitored and then managed.
 This is carried out using risk registers with section responsibility and over sight from the Head of Governance/CRO.